 A post-contractual non-competition clause with a term of not more than two years can be agreed with members of the Management Board.
-In the event that such a non-competition clause is agreed and not waived by the Supervisory Board of Henkel Management AG, members of the Management Board are entitled to a discretionary payment totaling not more than 50 percent of the annual remuneration (basic remuneration plus variable remuneration for single and multiple years) over a fiscal year, which is payable in monthly installments.
+In the event that such a non-competition clause is agreed and not waived by the Supervisory Board of Henkel Management AG, members of the Management Board are entitled to a compensation for loss of earnings totaling not more than 50 percent of the annual remuneration (basic remuneration plus variable remuneration for single and multiple years) over a fiscal year, which is payable in monthly installments.
 The amount of payment is derived from the average annual remuneration granted to the member of the Management Board over the last three full fiscal years of office prior to termination of the executive contract.
-Executive contracts may stipulate the details for handling as-yet unpaid components of remuneration granted to the Management Board member prior to termination of the annual basic remuneration settlements for equivalent periods are offset against the discretionary payment.
-Unless agreed otherwise, the same applies to any income that the Management Board member earns - or desists from earning without compelling reason - during the non-competition period from any new activity elsewhere if and insofar as this income and the discretionary payment together exceed the (total) remuneration applicable to the relevant period.
+Executive contracts may stipulate the details for handling as-yet unpaid components of remuneration and may specify that the compensation for loss of earnings totals at least 100 percent of the annual basic remuneration granted to the Management Board member prior to termination of the executive contract.
+Any compensation settlements for equivalent periods are offset against the compensation for loss of earnings.
+Unless agreed otherwise, the same applies to any income that the Management Board member earns - or desists from earning without compelling reason - during the non-competition period from any new activity elsewhere if and insofar as this income and the compensation for loss of earnings together exceed the (total) remuneration applicable to the relevant period.